Eid Al Adha 2024: Going on UAE food trip? 7 places for Emirati cuisine across 7 emirates

 The Grove in Al Zorah Pavilion, Al Ittihad St.

-Become one with nature this Eid al Adha and relish in the delicacies of Emirati and Levantine banquet.
-Whilst the parents can enjoy the tranquil ambience set by the overlooking view of luscious green mangroves and sapphire lagoons, their children will also be well catered upon arrival as they will find a dedicated play area adjacent to the restaurant.
+Enjoy Emirati and Levantine banquet while being one with nature.
+Parents can dine and enjoy a verdant view of mangroves and sapphire lagoons while their children can spend their time at a dedicated play area adjacent to the restaurant.

 Emirates Sea Restaurant in King Faisal Street

-When you visit Emirates Sea Restaurant, there's a diverse selection you can choose from.
-They not only offer best seafood but also comfort in dining cabins specially designed for families.
+When you visit Emirates Sea Restaurant, you are in for a treat not only of the best seafood, but also the comfort of dining in cabins specially designed for families.
+The restaurant provides a variety of selection, so you can choose accordingly.

 Kibba Wa Tabbola in Al Dhait South

-Often labelled as the most Instagram worthy restaurant in Ras Al Khaimah, Kibba Wa Tabbola provides an authentic experience to its visitors – in both their food and ambience, enveloped in elegance and authenticity.
-The walls are painted with history, accompanied by long branches of blooming flowers and ivy tracing the walls.
-For full experience, many recommend the grape leave mahashi (various vegetables rolled up in grape leaf filled with rice) and lahem beajine (an open-top meat pie, often made using spiced beef).
+Kibba Wa Tabbola provides a unique experience to its visitors – in both their food and ambience, enveloped in elegance and authenticity.
+The grape leave mahashi (various vegetables rolled up in grape leaf filled with rice) and lahem beajine (an open-top meat pie, often made using spiced beef) are a must-try.

 Rumailah Farm in Umbrella Beach

-Try something different this Eid al Adha and take a trip to Rumailah Farm, that is serving as a local dairy source for the eastern Emirates.
-Sink your feet into the sand and let your tastebuds be satisfied by their traditional handmade asida, made by using locally sourced products.
-Serving as the perfect family activity, be sure to book a farm tour upon, where you can meet the farm’s very own Jersey cows.
+Try something different this Eid al Adha and take a trip to Rumailah Farm, serving as a local dairy source for the eastern Emirates.
+Their traditional handmade asida, made by using locally sourced products is a must-try.
+If you're looking for a fun family activity, be sure to book a farm tour so you and your family can meet the farm’s very own Jersey cows.

 ALSO READ: